 Do yourself a favor, take 15 minutes, go to Youtube now, and take a look at a couple of videos on collimation.
 As you watch, ask yourself two questions: 1) “can I do this?” and 2) “do I want to do this?”
 Because if the answer to either of those questions is “no”, you should get a refractor instead.
 The Meade Infinity 102 (discussed above in the First Telescope section) is a good one, it’s about $200 at Amazon.

-Collimation isn’t supposed to be too hard, unless you’re slightly dyslexic like I am when it comes to these things; and I get frustrated very easily.
+Collimation isn’t supposed to be too hard, unless you’re slightly dyslexic like I am when it comes to spatial relations; and I also tend to get frustrated very easily.
 People liken collimation to being about as difficult as stringing and tuning your own guitar.
 But unlike, for example, piano tuners, there is no job called “collimator” where they come to your house and collimate your scope for you.
 You’ll have to do it yourself, every few months, or even every few weeks, depending on how you use the scope.
 Because I had no inclination or ability or patience to do this kind of maintenance on my scope, I bought a Maksutov-Cassegrain for myself instead.
 Your mileage may vary.

 I’m not trying to scare you off of reflectors; I just want you to have full information before you buy one.

 If you watch a collimation video or two and say to yourself, “Eh, no big deal,” then that’s great!
 A dob could be the right scope for you, as they will give you the most bang for your buck aperture-wise.
-Along those lines, take a look at the Zhumell Z8, an 8-inch dob that comes very well-equipped.
-It has a two-inch dual speed 10:1 focuser and a primary mirror cooling fan, and it’s $399.
+Along those lines, take a look at the Apertura AD8, an 8-inch dob that comes very well-equipped.
+It has a two-inch dual speed 10:1 focuser and a primary mirror cooling fan.
+It’s sells for about $450, and I think it’s head and shoulders above the similar Orion dobs.
+Not that the Orion dobs are bad; they’re perfectly good scopes.
+It’s just that the Apertura is better.
 The 8-inch dob can be a lifetime scope, meaning that it has enough aperture that it can show you literally hundreds of objects and keep you astronomically satisfied forever.